jordelver/elver.me/uses/index.md

   keyboard into programming mode and can't remember how to get it out again.
   CAPSLOCK is mapped to CONTROL.

-- _MOUSE_ -- [Magic Trackpad 2] in Space Grey.
+- _MOUSE_ -- [Magic Trackpad 2] in Black.
 I like using gestures when in "desktop mode".

 - _WEBCAM_ -- The [Logitech C920 HD Pro] has been very solid for me since 2017.
   I occasionally wonder whether it's time to upgrade to something with a